BranchMetrics/Branch-Example-Deep-Linking-Branchster-Web/README.md

 ```

 ##### Explanation
 This code is fairly straightforward.
-Essentially, there are 3 indices that control what the Branchster looks like, selectedFaceIndex, selectedBodyIndex, and selectedColorIndex.
+Essentially, there are 3 indices that control what the Branchster looks like, `selectedFaceIndex`, `selectedBodyIndex`, and `selectedColorIndex`.
 These three indicies are incremented and decremented by the methods `switchColor`, `incrementFace`, and `incrementBody`.
 The method `switchColor` accepts one argument, which is the index of the desired color in the `colors` array.
 This is set by clicking one of the color buttons, as seen in the HTML below.
 The methods `incrementFace` and `incrementBody` accepts one argument: an increment amount (either a 1, or a -1).
 This value is passed into `loopIncrement`, which loops through the available bodies and faces, i.e. if the current value of `selectedFaceIndex` is 3 (the maximum - last available face) and an increment amount of +1 is recieved, it will return 0, looping back to the beginning of available faces.

 ##### HTML for interface